fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/01_bool.md

 y = false
 ```

-`std::boolalpha` modifies the stream and makes it print text interpretation of boolean values.
+`std::boolalpha` modifies the stream - it makes it print text interpretation of boolean values.
 You can use `std::noboolalpha` to revert back to printing 0 and 1.

 More about stream I/O manipulators later.